-Aurelia is a relatively new framework, which has just reached Release Candidate status.
+Aurelia is a relatively new framework, which reached v1.0 at the end of July 2016.

 (Note that React isn’t included in this poll.
 You can only have a maximum of 4 options in Twitter polls, and React isn’t an all in one framework.
 I have also looked at Angular 2 and Polymer recently.)

 There are numerous reasons for it’s popularity: performance, ease of use, interoperability, unobtrusiveness and support for Web Standards to name only a few.

 So it is the perfect time to learn this exciting new technology together.
 And I decided to learn with Brian Noyes and his new Pluralsight course Aurelia Fundamentals: